-(c) Violations of this section which are misdemeanors shall be prosecuted on information filed in the Superior Court of the District of Columbia by the Corporation Counsel.
+(c) Violations of this section which are misdemeanors shall be prosecuted on information filed in the Superior Court of the District of Columbia by the Attorney General for the District of Columbia.
 Violations of this subsection which are felonies shall be prosecuted by the United States Attorney for the District of Columbia.